CoenCardelli/CoenCardelli/README.md

 The following manipulations and calculated fields were applied in Tableau to support the analysis:

 **1. Calculated Field – Average Fatalities per Crash:**
-A calculated field was created by dividing `FATALS` by the number of crash records (`ST_CASE` count) to produce an average fatalities per crash metric.
-This allows for comparison of crash severity across different conditions independent of raw crash volume.
+A calculated field was created by dividing the sum of `FATALS` by the count of distinct crash records (`ST_CASE`) to produce an average fatalities per crash metric.
+This allows for fair comparison of crash severity across different conditions independent of raw crash volume — for example, rural areas have fewer total crashes than urban areas but may produce higher average fatalities per crash.

 **2. Grouping Hour into Time-of-Day Bins (Question 1):**
-The `HOUR` field (0–23) was grouped into four time-of-day categories — Early Morning (12am–5am), Morning (6am–11am), Afternoon (12pm–5pm), and Evening/Night (6pm–11pm) — using a calculated field to make the time dimension more interpretable in visualizations.
+The `HOUR` field (0–23) was grouped into four time-of-day categories — Early Morning (12am–5am), Morning (6am–11am), Afternoon (12pm–5pm), and Evening/Night (6pm–11pm) — using a calculated field to make the time dimension more interpretable and visually clean in the heatmap visualization.

 **3. Filter on Known/Valid Values:**
-Records where `HOUR` was coded as 99 ("Unknown") or `WEATHER` was coded as 98/99 (unknown/not reported) were excluded from the relevant visualizations to ensure analytical accuracy and avoid misleading patterns from missing data.
+Records where `HOUR` was coded as 99 ("Unknown") or `WEATHER` was coded as 98/99 (unknown/not reported) were excluded from the relevant visualizations to ensure analytical accuracy and avoid misleading patterns introduced by missing or unreported data.

-**4. Drunk Driver Flag:**
-The `DRUNK_DR` field (number of drunk drivers per crash) was used as both a quantitative measure and converted to a binary dimension (0 = No drunk driver, 1+ = Drunk driver involved) for certain views to simplify comparison across rural/urban contexts and weather conditions.

-**5. State-Level Alcohol Involvement Rate (Question 2):**
-A calculated field was created to compute the proportion of crashes in each state where `DRUNK_DR` ≥ 1, divided by the total number of crashes in that state.
-This rate was then compared against the national average rate to identify states exceeding the baseline, enabling a normalized geographic comparison independent of each state's raw crash volume.
+**4. Rural/Urban and Weather Cross-Dimension (Question 2):**
+The `RUR_URBNAME` and `WEATHERNAME` fields were used together as categorical dimensions to create a cross-tabulation of average fatalities per crash.
+This allows the visualization to surface which specific combinations of setting and weather condition are associated with the highest crash severity, rather than examining each variable in isolation.

 ---